tq-systems/meta-tq/doc/README.TQMa8XxS.md

 ### Enable CAN-FD

-To enable CAN-FD the following command can be used:
+To enable CAN-FD the following command can be used, if using a carrier board with FD capable transceiver:

 ```
 CANIF="can[0,1]"